 - Consulting vendors

-Before working with an IT partner in Vietnam, you can find reports from Nielsen, McKinsey, etc. to get an in-depth understanding of the market and make it easier in choosing a suitable partner.
-As professionals, these firms might even offer a leverage when securing a contract with Outsourcing providers.
+Before working with an IT partner in Vietnam, you can find reports from Nielsen, McKinsey, etc., to get an in-depth understanding of the market and make it easier to choose a suitable partner.
+As professionals, these firms might even offer leverage when securing a contract with Outsourcing providers.

 Here we provide insights into the IT service industry in Vietnam and share our experience during years working in this field.
-Our content ranges from introduction to the field of IT to real-life applications, especially in Vietnam.
+Our content ranges from an introduction to the field of IT to real-life applications, especially in Vietnam.
 In addition, we also collect open resources for all readers to access.
-If you have any idea sharing, do not hesitate to contact us for advice.
+If you have any ideas to share, do not hesitate to contact us for advice.

 Step 3.
 City Selection

-Location is an important aspect to consider when getting yourself acquainted to the Vietnamese market.
-Right now, in Vietnam, Ho Chi Minh City (HCMC) and Hanoi are the two main places which have prominent potentials for IT outsourcing services.
+Location is an important aspect to consider when getting yourself acquainted with the Vietnamese market.
+Right now, in Vietnam, Ho Chi Minh City (HCMC) and Hanoi are the two main places that have the prominent potential for IT outsourcing services.

-Meanwhile, Hanoi is the capital of Vietnam with a rapidly growing economy.
-The city also welcomed many tech giants like Intel, Nokia, Samsung to open offices and factories here.
+Meanwhile, Hanoi is the capital of Vietnam, with a rapidly growing economy.
+The city also welcomed many tech giants like Intel, Nokia, and Samsung to open offices and factories here.
 Since this is a capital city, the social and political conditions are extremely stable and safe to develop businesses.

-In recent years, Da Nang has emerged as a major outsourcing hub of Japan.
-In 2017, Japanese IT enterprises contribute 47% of software industry revenue of this city.
+In recent years, Da Nang has emerged as a major outsourcing hub in Japan.
+In 2017, Japanese IT enterprises contributed 47% of the software industry revenue of this city.
 Da Nang is expected to be fertile ground for many enterprises to visit and develop their business.